ds-civic-data/Emergency_response_time/documents/proposal.md

 ### Theme

-We will be studying Portland street trees, concentrating on nuisance and non-native trees.
-We hope to compare the benefits and downsides of having trees that are not native to the Portland ecosystem.
+We will be studying Portland street trees.
+We hope to figure out if the "right" types of trees have been used in recent planting efforts.
+These include large, native, evergreen trees.

 ### Questions

-What percent of canopy cover is from non-native trees?
-What about nuisance trees?
+How many street trees are large?
+Native?
+Evergreen?

-If we removed all of Portland's nuisance trees, how much canopy would we lose?
-Who would be primarily affected?
+Have the recent plantings been of the "right" type of tree?
+If not, how can planting efforts be improved?

-Do some nuisance trees have upsides like edible fruit and nuts?
+Is tree type related to location?

 ### Relevant work/resources